pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ##**Choice 1:** Which module hardware option

 There are currently four generic paths to construct your own DIY Multiprotocol module.
-These are outlined in detail on the [hardware] page.
+These are outlined in detail on the [hardware](docs/Hardware.md) page.
 Here they are in order of increasing difficulty:
-  * You can purchase a ready-made DIY Multiprotocol module from Banggood
+  * You can purchase a ready-made 4-in-1 Multiprotocol module from Banggood
-  * You can purchase a DIY Multiprotocol PCB from [OSHPark] and then buy and solder on your own RF modules
+  * You can purchase a DIY Multiprotocol PCB from [OSHPark](http://www.oshpark.com) and then buy and solder on your own RF modules
   * You can use a Orange Rx transmitter module available from Hobyking
   * You can build the module from scratch using an Arduino Pro Mini and a perf board base.
 The last option is where it all started and how the pioneers in this project made their boards.
 However, due to the growing interest in “one module to rule them all” you now have options to purchase a ready-made board (with old firmware that you will need to upgrade).